WTIGER001/sfcmap/README.md

 - Delete Marker Group
 - Delete Temporary Marker
 - Resize Markers with Zoom Levels
-- Router for maps and 'back button'.
-Router should also support a coordinate center and zoom
 - Select marker from layer list
 - Dont show empty marker groups [minor]
 - Tie marker types to marker layers with a marker type having a default group [minor]